momsane/16S_PacBio_dada2/README.md

 You'll need access to a conda installation on your cluster.
 You can either have yours, installed for instance through miniforge3, or use the one provided by the cluster.
 This will change slightly how you activate environments at the beginning of the scripts.
 To use the cluster conda, follow the instructions [here](https://wiki.unil.ch/ci/books/high-performance-computing-hpc/page/using-conda-and-anaconda).
 To use your own conda installation, you just need to modify the `$CONDA_HOME` variable in the scripts.

-Install the required conda environments using the .yaml files located in envs with the command `conda env create -f envs/<env>.yaml`.
+Install all the required conda environments using the .yaml files located in the *envs* folder with the command `conda env create -f envs/<env>.yaml`.

 ### Data Preparation

-Before running the pipeline, you need to prepare your data:
+Before running the pipeline, you need to prepare some data:

-1.  **Metadata file:** modify `config/metadata.tsv` according to your samples.
-You do not need to keep the same columns except for the first one.
-This first column must contain the sample names (filenames without the `.fastq.gz` extension).
-2.  **File naming Table:** the raw read files you got from the sequencing facility have long non-informative names.
-You will rename them with the SampleID.
+1.  **File naming Table:** the raw read files you got from the sequencing facility have long non-informative names.
+If not done already, you will rename them with the SampleID.
 Create a table like `config/rename_files.tsv` where the first column is the current name of each file, and the second column is the new name.
 This table has no header.
 It is important that this table be in Unix format.
-If you modify it in excel for instance, it will not be in Unix format.
+If you modify it in Excel for instance, it will not be in Unix format.
 You can use the command-line tool dos2unix to convert it.
 Make sure there is a line return after the last line in the table.
+2.  **Metadata file:** modify `config/metadata.tsv` according to your samples.
+You do not need to keep the same columns except for the first one.
+This first column must contain the sample names (filenames without the `.fastq.gz` extension).
-3.  **Read rarefaction table (optional):** if you have very uneven depth in your dataset with very large samples, you might want to consider rarefying the raw reads to limit unnecessary computation time and resources.
-Modify `config/pre_rarefaction.tsv` according to your samples.
+3.  **Read rarefaction table (optional):** if you have very uneven depth in your dataset, you might want to consider rarefying the raw reads to limit unnecessary computation time and resources for large samples.
+Modify `config/pre_rarefaction.tsv` according to your needs.
+For bee gut samples, 20,000 reads is way more than enough.
 As with `config/rename_files.tsv`, make sure it is in Unix format.
-If you do not want to rarefy your reads, skip this step.
-4.  **Raw reads:** you are now ready to copy them from the nas.
+4.  **Raw reads:** you are now ready to copy them from the NAS.
 Modify the script `copy_rename_files.sh` with the correct paths.
-Then execute it from the login node (i.e. use `bash` instead of `sbatch` to submit it), because the NAS can only be accessed from the login node.
+Then execute it from the login node (i.e. use `bash` instead of `sbatch` to submit it).

 ### Adapting the scripts